C F Booth: Present

 The Clarence Works site is essentially a scrapyard for ferrous and non-ferrous metals, and non-ferrous Melting Shop.
 The company's gantry cranes and three Derrick cranes make the site quite distinctive.

 In 1989 the company introduced a copper alloy melting division, to service the foundry industry with copper-based ingots for re-melting purposes.
 Today it is one of the largest manufacturers of copper based products in the United Kingdom.
 The firm also provides machining services on large billet and slab metal sections, which supply customers in the marine, oil and gas and defence industries.

 In 2012 the company achieved the Queens Award for International Trade.
 Company turnover is circa £170 million.

 The company was added to HM Revenue & Customs' list of deliberate tax defaulters on 18 March 2025 for failure to pay £2.8 million in taxes.

+In January 2026 it was announced that the company had entered administration.

 Millmoor

 In 1987, Ken Booth bought Rotherham United F.C. out of administration.
 For 17 years, the Booth family owned the club, with Booth chairman.
-After the collapse of the ITV Digital deal, and with club debts at £3 million, the family sold the club for a nominal £1 in December 2004 to a group of supporters led by solicitor Peter Ruchniewicz, in returning for gaining ownership of the club's ground at Millmoor (located adjacent to the firm's main scrapyard, the Clarence Metal Works), the Tivoli nightclub in front of it and the Hooton Lodge training ground.
+After the collapse of the ITV Digital deal, and with club debts at £3 million, the family sold the club for a nominal £1 in December 2004 to a group of supporters led by solicitor Peter Ruchniewicz, in return for gaining ownership of the club's ground at Millmoor (located adjacent to the firm's main scrapyard, the Clarence Metal Works), the Tivoli nightclub in front of it and the Hooton Lodge training ground.

-The club paid the Booths £200,000 per annum in rent, and were responsible for the ground's maintenance and up keep.
+The club paid the Booths £200,000 per annum in rent, and were responsible for the ground's maintenance and upkeep.
 The club started a ground upgrade programme, but came into dispute with the Booths over the lease period and additional fees, which included: 30 free tickets to every home match, with entertainment; advertising in the ground; and first call on away tickets and FA Cup final tickets.

 In May 2008, Rotherham United left Millmoor after talks with Ken Booth broke down.
 The team moved to the Don Valley Stadium in Sheffield until 2012, when the club moved into a new community stadium in Rotherham.
-Millmoor is currently unused apart from its car park which has been used by C F Booth as an overspill and storage area for former London Underground rolling stock trains awaiting scrapping.
+Millmoor subsequently had no professional tenant, although its car park was used by C F Booth as an overspill and storage area for former London Underground rolling stock trains awaiting scrapping.